• Skip to primary navigation

 Look for unsweetened products that contain only peanuts and no additional oils.
 Some brands add a little salt to enhance the peanut flavor, which is okay if you aren’t on a low sodium diet.

 Even though all natural brands are considered to be low carb and keto compliant, two tablespoons have about 3 net carbs.
-As long as you don’t consume too much, good ol’ PB fits well into a healthy keto diet.
+As long as you don’t consume too much, peanut butter fits well into a healthy keto diet.

 Are these low-FODMAP cookies?

-Yes – you can enjoy these amazing cookies as a low-FODMAP dessert or snack.
-I’ve added a small amount of molasses to the recipe that can easily be eliminated, especially if you’re using brown sugar.
-If you’re not using a sugar-free sweetener, try using coconut sugar for an added molasses flavor.
+Yes - you can enjoy these amazing cookies as a rich, indulgent low-FODMAP dessert or snack.
+I've added a small amount of molasses to the recipe that can easily be eliminated, especially if you're using brown sugar.

 Is peanut butter low-FODMAP?